Last updated June 2026

 How long is the coastal walk to Okura?

-The full return walk from Long Bay beach to Okura estuary takes approximately 3–4 hours.
-Shorter sections of the clifftop track can be walked in 30–60 minutes return.
+The full return walk from Long Bay beach to the Okura estuary takes approximately 3 to 4 hours.
+Shorter sections of the clifftop track can be completed in 30 to 60 minutes return.

 Can I fish in the Okura Marine Reserve?

-No — the Okura Marine Reserve is a no-take marine protected area.
-Fishing and collection of marine life are prohibited within its boundaries.
+No. The Long Bay-Okura Marine Reserve is a no-take area.
+Fishing and collection of any marine life are prohibited within its boundaries.